 I was at a loss for words.
 What was this?
 My handsome Italian server had placed a heaping plate of black spaghetti in front of me, sprinkled with bits of calamari, tomatoes and zucchini strips.
 Colorful, to say the least.
-Appetizing?
+In all honesty, appetizing?
 I wasn’t sure.

-Just then a soft breeze came through the open window of the exotic oceanfront restaurant, La Terazza di Mimi, on Ventotene Island.
+Just then a soft breeze came through the open window of the exotic oceanfront restaurant, La Terazza di Mimi, on Ventotene Island, one of the Pontine islands west of Rome.
 I breathed in deeply and glanced around the table at my friends who had received the same pasta dish.
 Since we were there to experience local cuisine chosen for us by the staff, I asked my server what the dish was called.
-“Spaghetti al nero di seppia” (spaghetti with squid ink). “È molto eccellente,”he replied with a smile.
+“Spaghetti al nero di seppia” (spaghetti with squid ink). “È molto eccellente,” he replied with a smile.

 I must confess, at the end of the meal, that the server was right.
 It was surprisingly delicious.
 The squid ink sauce was smooth, delicate and just a little salty.
 Would I order a plate of Spaghetti al nero di seppia again?
 Absolutely!

 What I have learned since is that pasta with squid ink is one of the most common recipes of the Italian coastal regions.
 Believed to have originated in Sicily, you can find various versions of it in nearly every region in Italy.
 Cuttlefish, or squid, has always been a favorite food for fishermen’s families and nothing goes to waste, including the ink.